March Against Extinction : Indybay

-It's been over 600 Days since SF Declared the Climate Emergency, and Nothing Has Happened.

-Over 4 million acres have burned (an area larger than Connecticut)—in 2018, 1.8 million acres burned.
-Over 31 people and thousands of wild and farmed animals have perished in the last month due to the raging wildfires, drought, and erratic weather conditions.
+Over 4 million acres have burned this year (an area larger than Connecticut)—in 2018, 1.8 million acres burned.
+Over 31 people and thousands of wild and farmed animals recently perished due to the raging wildfires, drought, and erratic weather conditions.
+Bay Area air quality has ranged from unhealthy to hazardous for months.
 SFO and Oakland International Airports are due to be inoperable and underwater by 2050 OR SOONER.
-We cannot accept more business as usual, unless we desire extinction.
+No more business as usual!

 For more information, visit XRAmerica.org